Personal Injury Psychologist NSW, Workers Compensation & CTP

 Treatment is evidence-based and adapted to the individual’s injury, symptoms, and recovery context.
 Approaches may include cognitive behavioural therapy, acceptance and commitment therapy, EMDR, and pain management strategies.

-Areas of focus include psychological treatment following workplace injury, psychological treatment following motor vehicle accidents, pain management and adjustment to persistent pain, trauma-focused therapy and EMDR, return-to-work psychological support, and tinnitus-related distress.
+Areas of focus include anxiety, depression, and adjustment difficulties following injury; psychological treatment following workplace injury and motor vehicle accidents; pain management and adjustment to persistent pain; trauma-focused therapy and EMDR; recovery and confidence after injury; and tinnitus-related distress.

 Fees & funding

-Where treatment has been approved under Workers Compensation or CTP, sessions are funded through the relevant scheme and there are generally no out-of-pocket costs.
+Where treatment has been approved under Workers Compensation or CTP, sessions are funded through the relevant scheme.

 If you are unsure about approval status, this can usually be clarified prior to booking.